nhscc/airports.api.hscc.bdpa.org/README.md

 2. Clone this repo using your favorite terminal.
 3. From the terminal, with the repo as the current working directory, run `npm install`.
-   * If you're on Windows, you should also run `npm install -g gulp-cli` before continuing.
+   * If you're on Windows, you might also need to run `npm install -g gulp-cli` if you encounter gulp-related errors below.
 4. Copy the file `dist.env` to `.env`.
    * [Install MongoDB](https://www.mongodb.com/download-center/community) if you
      have not already and start it up.